 What makes this weapon so interesting and difficult to master is its last row of modifications.
 The Thin Containment Field mod lets you detonate a charged shot with a follow up normal shot.
 This manually detonated shot does a tremendous amount of damage and can even destroy the surrounding terrain.

 Thanks to that, you can also mine minerals with the explosion (though be careful, it usually sends the loot flying in every direction).
 The only problem with this combo is getting the timing down to trigger the detonation at the right moment.

 If you plan to go down this route, we strongly recommend practicing with it in a solo mission where you have plenty of Nitra to call in multiple resupplies.
 While it sounds easy on paper, actually gauging the distance and timing is rather difficult.

 Alternatively, you can mod the weapon to heat up enemies and light them on fire as well.
-It’s a great way to further complement the Flamethrower’s playstyle or to ignite the Sludge Pump’s puddles (do note that it takes a couple shots to ignite).
+It’s a great way to further complement the Flamethrower’s playstyle or to ignite the Sludge Pump’s puddles (do note that it takes 3 shots to ignite).

-This build is designed for uncomplicated straight damage and as a secondary way to ignite things.
+This build is designed for uncomplicated direct damage and grants the EPC the ability to ignite things.

 - Overcharged Plasma Accelerator